dart-archive/vm_service_drivers/dart/tool/service.md

 The _timeOriginMicros_ parameter is the beginning of the time range used to filter timeline events.
 It uses the same monotonic clock as dart:developer's `Timeline.now` and the VM embedding API's `Dart_TimelineGetMicros`.
+See [getVMTimelineMicros](#getvmtimelinemicros) for access to this clock through the service protocol.

 The _timeExtentMicros_ parameter specifies how large the time range used to filter timeline events should be.